gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "I don't know."
 Maddy shook her head.
 "I wish Dockety would wake up.
-Or that Special Leaf was here---he could just blast a way out.
+Or that Special Leaf was here—he could just blast a way out.
-Rrrrr..."
+Rrrrr…"
 She made a rumbling sound in her throat and shook her paws in the air.